Thermodynamics of the disordered Hubbard model studied via numerical linked-cluster expansions: Results

 \subsubsection{Chemical potential disorder}

 The convergence of the NLCE properties for the clean Hubbard model away from half filling is typically lost at higher temperatures than can be achieved at half filling~\cite{E_khatami_11b,b_tang_13,e_khatami_15,e_khatami_16}.
 However, for the disordered systems, we observe that away from half filling, this temperature is comparable to, or even lower than, the lowest convergence temperature at half filling.
-For the onsite energy disorder (Fig.~\ref{diffDmu_away}), we do not find significant changes in the behavior of the quantities as the disordered system with already suppressed magnetic correlations is doped away from half filling.
-However, there is a notable drop in the fraction of doubly occupied sites upon decreasing the density, which can be understood since less number of particles directly translates to less number of double occupancies~\cite{E_khatami_11b,b_tang_13}.
-The energy is in turn modified, which leads to $C_v$ recovering its the high-temperature peak when $\rho=0.7$.
+With the onsite energy disorder (Fig.~\ref{diffDmu_away}), we do not find significant changes in the behavior of the quantities as the disordered system with already suppressed magnetic correlations is doped away from half filling.
+However, there is a notable drop in the fraction of doubly occupied sites upon decreasing the density, which can be expected since having fewer particles directly translates to fewer double occupancies~\cite{E_khatami_11b,b_tang_13}.
+This effect is reflected in the energy, and in turn in the $C_v$, which starts to develop a high-temperature peak when $\rho=0.7$.
+The peak is close in height and location to that observed for the clean system at the same filling~\cite{d_duffy_97} and shows that effects of moderate site disorder at high temperature are likely minimal for the dilute system.
 The magnetic correlations are also slightly weakened as a result of fewer number of moments in the system.